 From there on, the DS-1 only underwent tiny changes – both in 2000 and 2006 the op-amp chip was changed – but the circuit stayed the same.
 Until now, that is.
 Sometime in the later half of 2016, DS-1’s started turning up with a completely different circuit board, named DS-1(B).
 The pic to the right is nabbed from Analog Man Mike Piera’s Instagram, and shows the new design.
 What used to be a circuit board covering the entire opening, full of through-hole components, have now been shrunk down to just fill the top part of the pedal.
 And I don’t even think the circuit design is very crowded – with the tiny SMT components, there’s plenty of room to spare.

-The black 40th Anniversary DS-1 still uses the old style circuit board (and yet another op-amp chip, by the way), so if you want to snag one, now is the time 🙂
+The black 40th Anniversary DS-1 still uses the old style circuit board (and yet another op-amp chip, by the way).
+If you can find one of those, you will have yourself a great DS-1 that is mod-able as well!

 BD-2 Blues Driver